chaubeyvinayakki/imdb_task/README.md

     python manage.py runserver

+## Create superuser
+    python manage.py createsuperuser

+    to access admin api please create auth token for the superusser from the admin panel.

 ## Routes used to search the movie info:
     To search movie by name : http://localhost:8000/api//movie-detail/?name=sholay To search movie by director name : http://localhost:8000/api//movie-detail/?director=sholay